2003 invasion of Iraq: Diplomatic preparations

-Attempts to avoid war
+Last diplomatic efforts

-In December 2002, a representative of the head of Iraqi Intelligence, the General Tahir Jalil Habbush al-Tikriti, contacted former Central Intelligence Agency Counterterrorism Department head Vincent Cannistraro stating that Saddam "knew there was a campaign to link him to 11 September and prove he had weapons of mass destruction (WMDs)."
-Cannistraro further added that "the Iraqis were prepared to satisfy these concerns.
+In December 2002, a representative of Iraqi General Tahir Jalil Habbush al-Tikriti, contacted former CIA Counterterrorism Department head Vincent Cannistraro, and stated that Saddam "knew there was a campaign to link him to 11 September and prove he had [WMDs]".
+Cannistraro added that "the Iraqis were prepared to satisfy these concerns.
 I reported the conversation to senior levels of the state department and I was told to stand aside and they would handle it."
-Cannistraro stated that the offers made were all "killed" by the George W. Bush administration because they allowed Saddam to remain in power, an outcome viewed as unacceptable.
-It has been suggested that Saddam Hussein was prepared to go into exile if allowed to keep US$1 billion.
+Cannistraro stated that the offers made were all "killed" by the Bush administration because they allowed Saddam to remain in power, an outcome viewed as unacceptable.
+It has been suggested that Saddam was prepared to go into exile if allowed to keep U.S.$1 billion.

-Egyptian president Hosni Mubarak's national security advisor, Osama El-Baz, sent a message to the U.S. State Department that the Iraqis wanted to discuss the accusations that the country had weapons of mass destruction and ties with Al-Qaeda.
+Egyptian president Hosni Mubarak's national security advisor, Osama El-Baz, sent a message to the U.S. State Department that the Iraqis wanted to discuss the accusations that the country had WMDs and ties with al-Qaeda.
 Iraq also attempted to reach the U.S. through the Syrian, French, German, and Russian intelligence services.

-In January 2003, Lebanese-American Imad Hage met with Michael Maloof of the U.S. Department of Defense's Office of Special Plans.
+In January 2003, Lebanese-American Imad Hage met with U.S. Department of Defense official Michael Maloof.
 Hage, a resident of Beirut, had been recruited by the department to assist in the war on terror.
-He reported that Mohammed Nassif, a close aide to Syrian president Bashar al-Assad, had expressed frustrations about the difficulties of Syria contacting the United States, and had attempted to use him as an intermediary.
-Maloof arranged for Hage to meet with civilian Richard Perle, then head of the Defense Policy Board.
+He reported that Mohammed Nassif, a close aide to Syrian president Bashar al-Assad, had expressed frustrations about the difficulties of Syria contacting the U.S., and had attempted to use him as an intermediary.
+Maloof arranged for Hage to meet with Richard Perle, then head of the Defense Policy Board.